 Within the context of survival water purification, we can divide water sources into three broad categories: surface water, ground water and atmospheric water.
 Surface water includes rivers, streams, lakes, oceans and any other water that is in contact with the ground and exposed to the air for long periods of time.
 Ground water includes springs, seeps and underground aquifers.
 Atmospheric water includes dew, mist, clouds, and all forms of precipitation (rain, snow, hail etc.).
 In a potential survival situation, you may have access to all of these sources or to only one or two of them.

-• Surface water sources are the most likely to be contaminated and unsafe to drink.
+• Surface water sources are the most likely to be contaminated and unsafe to drink without purification.
 This is due to the fact that surface water generally has no protection from its local environment.

-• Ground water sources are generally safe to drink.
+• Ground water sources are often safe to drink untreated, however they can also be contaminated.
 Usually they are created by water filtering through lots of rocks and soil.
 Ground water is also the hardest to access.
-You have to find a place where it comes up to the surface (a spring) and drink from there.
+You have to find a place where it comes up to the surface (such as a spring) and drink from there.

 What makes water unsafe to drink?
 By far the most common way water is rendered unsafe to drink is through fecal contamination.
 Feces (from humans and other animals) can carry many types of harmful bacteria and parasites that use water as a transmission vector.